droidfer/dev_infra_arr/README.md

 ## Features
 - InfraConfig.ps1: This configures a infrastructure from zero
-- InfraConfig.ps2: Adds App Service Plan, App Service, Azure Function
+- InfraConfig2.ps1: Adds App Service Plan, App Service, Azure Function

 ## Configuration
-For the configuration, there are enviroment variables that needs to be set
+For the configuration, there are enviroment variables that needs to be set for the user lconnection The environment variables are thes

-### InfraConfig1.ps1
 `   $Env:Tenant `

 `   $Env:SubId `